scramjetorg/transform-hub/packages/cli/README.md

   -h, --help                  display help for command
 ```

-After that the sequence should be send on the Hub (STH or SCP Hub) by `si seq send <path-to-file>` command.
+After the Sequence was packed, the package is ready to be send to the Hub (STH or SCP Hub) by `si seq send <path-to-file>` command.

-Now it can be executed on the Hub.
+Now the Sequence can be executed on the Hub.
 The Sequence Instance will be created and run.

 ```bash
 Usage: